deannabeatty/fastq_file_select/README.md

 # file_select

 This repository contains a python script to select fastq files with a user supplied text file of sample identifiers found in the fastq file names.
-Files are moved to a new directory (keep) and a csv file is written with rows for sample identifiers and their forward and reverse read file names, respectively.
-The output csv file and directory (keep) of fastq files can be used for uploading fastq files to NCBI.
+Files are copied to a new directory (keep) and a csv file is written with rows for sample identifiers and their forward and reverse read file names, respectively.
+The output csv file and directory (keep) of fastq files are used for uploading fastq files to NCBI.

 Language:
 Python version 3.10.0